seagent/monarch/README.md

 #### <ins>DatasetUpdater</ins>

-In order to build the executable binaries for DatasetUpdater, simply execute following commands inside **'datasetupdater/DatasetUpdater'** folder after cloning or downloading source code:
+In order to build the executable binaries for DatasetUpdater, simply execute following commands inside *'datasetupdater/DatasetUpdater'* folder after cloning or downloading source code:

 ```console
 mvn clean
 mvn install
 ```
-Binaries are generated under the *'<ins>target</ins>'* folder as *<ins>DatasetUpdater-0.0.1-SNAPSHOT-allinone.jar</ins>*.
-Simply rename the jar as *<ins>DatasetUpdater.jar</ins>*, then executable for DatasetUpdater is ready.
+Binaries are generated under the *'<ins>target</ins>'* folder as **DatasetUpdater-0.0.1-SNAPSHOT-allinone.jar**.
+Simply rename the jar as **DatasetUpdater.jar**, then executable for *DatasetUpdater* is ready.

 ### Setting up the Cluster